shlemmmm/ADBScreen/README.md

 * os (pre-built package)

 ## Bugs
-I can bet there are a LOT of them, so please if you find any contact me on my [discord server](https://discord.gg/gEF2sN4Yc3)
+I can bet there are a LOT of them, so please if you find any contact me on my discord (lyysiy)

-## Usage
+# Usage
 Absolutly free copy and usage